 </dfdl:defineVariable>

 The name of a newly defined variable is placed into the target namespace of the schema containing the annotation.
 Variable names are distinct from format, escape scheme and number format names and so cannot conflict with them.
-A variable can have any simple type.
+A variable can have any type from the DFDL subset of XML schema simple types.
+If no type is specified, the type is xs:string.

 The defaultValue is optional.
 This is a literal value or an expression which evaluates to a constant, and it can be specified as an attribute or as the element value.
 The expression must not contain forward references to elements which have not yet been processed nor to the current component.
 If specified the default value must match the type of the variable (otherwise it is a schema definition error).

-Note that the syntax supports both a dfdl:defaultValue attribute and the 'defaultValue' being specified by the element value.
+Note that the syntax supports both a defaultValue attribute and the 'defaultValue' being specified by the element value.
 Only one or the other may be present.
 (Schema definition error otherwise.)

 Note the value of the name attribute is an NCName.
 The name of a variable is defined in the target namespace of the schema containing the definition.
 If multiple dfdl:defineVariable definitions have the same ‘name’ attribute in the same namespace then it is a schema definition error.

-The scope of a variable name covers the entire schema in which it is defined.
+The scope of a variable name covers the entire schema in which it is defined and any imported or included schema.
 A default instance of the variable is created (with global scope) at the point of definition.
 Further instances of the variable may subsequently be created on schema elements.
 If the variable has a default value, this will used as the default value for any instances of the variable (unless overridden when the instance is created).

 The external attribute is optional.
 If not specified it takes the default value ‘false’.
-If true the value may be provided by the DFDL processor and this external value will be used as the global default value (overriding any dfdl:defaultValue specified on the dfdl:defineVariable).
+If true the value may be provided by the DFDL processor and this external value will be used as the global default value (overriding any defaultValue specified on the dfdl:defineVariable).
 The mechanism by which the processor provides this value is unspecified and implementation specific.

 There is no required order between dfdl:defineVariable and other schema level annotations that may refer to the variable.
 For example, dfdl:defineFormat.
 Examples

 <dfdl:defineVariable name="EDIFACT_DS" type="xs:string"